dave-meyer/scaa-ex03/README.md

 # scaa-ex03

-The following is the default description for a AWS Step Functions application.
+The following is the default description for an AWS Step Functions application.

 UML Diagram of our workflow:
 ![uml](./doc/UML.png)